Pathologies

 Healthy gums generally present a “pale-pink” color and a firm texture.
 When inflammation occurs, these tissues become more sensitive, red, and bleed easily, especially during brushing.
 This is a warning sign that should not be ignored.
 Bleeding while brushing is not an indicator of excessive force during brushing, but rather the first symptom of inflammation.

-The main causes include the accumulation of plaque, which turns into tartar if not removed properly.
+The main causes include the build-up of bacterial plaque, which turns into tartar when not properly removed.
 Plaque contains bacteria that release toxins, irritating the gums.

 Factors such as hormonal changes, including pregnancy and adolescence, can intensify this inflammatory response.
-Certain medications, such as some antihypertensives, can also contribute to gum inflammation, just like tobacco.
+Certain medications, such as some antihypertensives, can also contribute to gum inflammation, as can smoking.

-It is important to note that gingivitis can present differently in smokers, showing less bleeding despite greater inflammation.
-This happens because tobacco reduces blood flow, masking visible symptoms and making it harder to perceive the problem.
+It is important to note that gingivitis can manifest differently in smokers, presenting less bleeding despite greater inflammation.
+This happens because tobacco reduces blood flow, camouflaging visible symptoms and making it difficult to perceive the problem.

-Gum inflammation has typical signs that help in its early identification:
+Gum inflammation has typical signs that help to identify it early:

 • Redness